gtheilman/OnCallAssignments/README.md

 3. Find the folder with the files your just downloaded and unzipped.
 It is probably called "OncallAssignments-master".
 Don't move it from its original location.

 4. Drag the folder _name_ with little folder icon in front of it into the Terminal window.
-You are not selecting a bunch of files, but just that once line with the folder name.
+You are not selecting a bunch of files, but just that one line with the folder name.
 Drop it anywhere in the Terminal window.

 5. Click with your mouse anywhere in the Terminal window.
 Now press the <code>Enter</code> key.